Current Projects

 The following researchers will be participating:

-Tom Allen, Ph.D., Extension/Research Professor, Mississippi State.
+Tom Allen, Ph.D., Extension/Research Professor, Mississippi State University.

 Mark Busman, Ph.D., Research Chemist, USDA-ARS, Peoria.